about the author

 The Act includes these exemptions: does not apply to a person's possession of a large capacity ammunition feeding device if the person lawfully possessed that large capacity ammunition feeding device before the effective date of this amendatory Act of the 102nd General Assembly, provided that the person shall possess such device only: on private property owned or immediately controlled by the person; on private property that is not open to the public with the express permission of the person who owns or immediately controls such property; while on the premises of a licensed firearms dealer or gunsmith for the purpose of lawful repair; while engaged in the legal use of the large capacity ammunition feeding device at a properly licensed firing range or sport shooting competition venue; or (5) while traveling to or from these locations, provided that the large capacity ammunition feeding device is stored unloaded and enclosed in a case, firearm carrying box, shipping box, or other container.
 A person authorized under this Section to possess a large capacity ammunition feeding device may transfer the large capacity ammunition feeding device only to an heir, an individual residing in another state maintaining it in another state, or a dealer licensed as a federal firearms dealer under Section 923 of the federal Gun Control Act of 1968.

+Other exceptions are made for qualified law enforcement officers, private security contractors, and certain other duly authorized personnel.
 A person who knowingly violates a provision of the Act commits a petty offense with a fine of $1000 for each violation.

-It’s important to understand that while this is now a State law, it does not exclude or nullify applicable existing home rule unit restrictions.
-The ten-round magazine capacity limitations previously imposed by Cook County, Highland Park, Deerfield, and other communities remain in effect.
-These ordinances have seldom been enforced and given the new state Act, future enforcement is even more unlikely.
+While PICA is state law, it does not exempt Illinois Concealed Carry Licensees or regular FOID cardholders.
+Nor does it exclude or nullify applicable existing home rule unit restrictions.
+The ten-round magazine capacity limitations previously imposed by Cook County, Deerfield, Highland Park, Highwood, Markham, Oak Park, Orland Park, Rosemont and several other communities remain in effect.
+These local ordinances have seldom been enforced; given PICA, future enforcement is even more unlikely.
+Nevertheless, consider the risks and penalties of noncompliance.

 Recommendation